Leipzig Markt station

 Leipzig Markt is a central railway station in the city of Leipzig, Germany.
-It was built as part of the Leipzig City Tunnel project and opened on 15 December 2013, enabling passengers to travel directly by rail from Leipzig Hauptbahnhof to the city centre.
+It was built as part of the Leipzig City Tunnel project and opened on 15 December 2013, enabling passengers to travel directly by rail from Leipzig Hauptbahnhof to the Markt square and the city centre.

 Train services

 Leipzig Markt station is served by seven of the ten S-Bahn Mitteldeutschland lines.
 Planners hope that the high frequency service and fast journey times will increase passenger capacity on the city's public transport and thus relieve road traffic in the city.